 A good frugal dish will provide leftovers for at least 1-2 meals.

 So here are ten of my favorite grain free dinners…

 These are low-carb comfort dishes – chocked full of nutritious fats, tummy filling veggies, and a smidgen of protein – that fit my new frugal budget:

 - Braised cabbage, onions, and kale with Thai coconut curry sauce

-- Shephard’s pie with cauliflower mash crust (Heavy on the veg, throw in some ground liver and/or heart for delicious, hidden nutrition)
+- Shepherd's pie with cauliflower mash crust – heavy on the veg, throw in some ground liver and/or heart for delicious, hidden nutrition

-- Veggie quiche with made with cauliflower crust and a green salad
+- Veggie quiche made with cauliflower crust and a green salad